OutlierDetectionJL/OutlierDetection.jl/docs/src/getting-started/example.md

 ## Using MLJ

-Typically, you do not use the *raw* `OutlierDetection` API, but instead use [MLJ](https://github.com/alan-turing-institute/MLJ.jl) to interface with `OutlierDetection.jl`.
+Typically, you do not use the `OutlierDetection` API, but instead, use [MLJ](https://github.com/alan-turing-institute/MLJ.jl) to interface with `OutlierDetection.jl`.
 The main difference between the raw API and MLJ is, besides method naming differences, the introduction of a [`machine`](https://alan-turing-institute.github.io/MLJ.jl/dev/machines/).
-In the raw API, we explicitly pass the results of fitting a detector (models) to further `score` calls.
-Machines allow us to hide that complexity by binding data directly to detectors and automatically passing fit results to further `transform` (unsupervised) or `predict` (supervised) calls.
-Under the hood, `transform` and `predict` pass the input data and previous fit result to `score`.
+In the raw API, we explicitly pass data and results to `fit` and `score` calls.
+Machines allow us to hide that complexity by implicitly passing data and results.

 Given that you have already imported `OutlierDetection` and loaded `X` and `y` as described before, import `MLJ`.